notscar/sharex-custom-uploader/README.md

 6. Double click the file that has been generated in the same folder of the bat file
 7. Enjoy

+# **Important Notice**

+The /var/www/html folder or the VirtualHost folder must have 777 permissions, and with it the index.php file.

 # FAQ

 * How do i change the length of the URI ?